OcelotBabou/Quartz/content/2-The World/Regions/Omich Nisi.md

 ### 4. **Political Structure**

 While Omich-Nisi lacks a formal government structure, it operates under a unique form of leadership governed by the pirate factions that dominate the archipelago.
-Among these factions, the Mist Walkers stand out as particularly influential, wielding more power than the others due to their exclusive access to a sacred shrine dedicated to Porral Oir, the Elemental God of Storms.
+Among these factions, the Mist Walkers stand out as particularly influential, wielding more power than the others due to their exclusive access to a sacred shrine dedicated to Rezza Oir, the Elemental God of Winds.
 This faction's deep connection to such a potent deity not only enhances their navigational and combat capabilities through storm magic but also grants them a revered status among all pirate groups within the islands.

 This faction effectively acts as the de facto leaders of Omich-Nisi's pirate community, especially in times of crisis or when a need arises for arbitration between competing groups.
 In such instances, their word carries significant weight, and their decisions are generally respected by the other factions.
 This leadership role, however, is situational and largely informal; it is invoked during specific circumstances that require unified action or conflict resolution.
 Outside of these contexts, each pirate faction maintains its autonomy, operating independently unless their interests align or a common threat necessitates collaboration.